-It does not mean that your tattoo is getting darker.
-This is a very normal part of the removal process.
-Counterintuitively, your tattoo is still fading even if it looks more vibrant.
-In fact, it means you are well on your way to clear, tattoo-free skin.
+Contrary to what you might think, your tattoo is not getting darker and it’s a normal part of the removal process.
+Your tattoo is actually still fading even if it looks more vibrant.
+In fact, it means you are well on your way to clear, tattoo-free skin!